MoNiSu/projectBlog/README.md

     npm install

 ### 1.2.
 Usage
-a.
 Use this command to run this app.
     npm start
 OR
     node app.js